After a decade of silence, Maestro Paul Anthony McRae returns to the podium with a renewed vision for outstanding orchestral excellence.

-For over two decades, Paul Anthony McRae led some of the world's most prestigious orchestras, earning acclaim for his interpretive depth and emotional precision.
+For over two decades, Paul Anthony McRae led some of the world's most prestigious orchestras, earning acclaim for his interpretive depth and passion.
 His performances were described as "transcendent" and "utterly transformative."

 In 2014, at the height of his career, he stepped away from the spotlight.
-Not from exhaustion, but from a desire to rediscover what first drew him to music—the silence between notes, the breath before the baton rises.
+Not from exhaustion, but from his desire to rediscover what first drew him to music...the silence between the notes, and the moment of anticipation before the baton rises.

-Now, after a decade of reflection, study, and renewal, Maestro Voss returns with a profound new understanding of orchestral music and an unwavering commitment to its future.
+Now, after a decade of reflection, intense studies, and enthusiastic renewal, Maestro Paul Anthony McRae returns to the podium with a deep personal desire and profound new appreciation of orchestral music.

 “A real surprise: superlative conducting and utterly beautiful sound – it’s hard to imagine a more perfect Pulcinella Suite.